ericsclee/ericsclee.github.io/_pages/about.md

 __WORK IN PROGRESS__
 ---

-- Money Laundering Incentives and Cryptocurrency Prices (solo-work)
+- Black Markets and Cryptocurrency Prices (solo-work)
+- Complementarity in Human Capital of Cofounders (solo-work)

 __RESEARCH EXPERIENCE__
 ---